If the shape memory effect hasn’t

 can move back and forth between the two shapes

 without any external forces!

 So, how do you make your own TWSME

-programming the TWSME.
+programming the TWSME, although two of them are quite similar.
 The first method is to

 over-deform martensitic (low temperature state)

 nitinol.
 The second method is very similar to the